 - Paid Social Media: Social networks like Facebook, Instagram, Twitter, and others offer paid advertising features backed by algorithmic targeting.
 These capabilities can be effective in driving traffic to your listing directly, but it’s recommended you have a deep knowledge of your audience to maximize your return on investment.

 - Organic social media: It’s free to blast out your new products to your followers.
 To be extra enticing, you can run contests or giveaways.

 - Use influencers: Partnering with a social media influencer can generate both hype and sales for your product.
 Reach out to influencers whose audience aligns with yours, and see about arranging a mutually beneficial relationship.

 - Create content: Attract customers by writing blogs or videos that highlight the value of your products.
 The best content speaks directly to your audience's needs or desires and positions your products as a ready solution.

 How to Ship on Online Marketplaces

 What happens once someone buys your product?
-It’s time to fulfill the orders and get it shipped.
-Fulfillment is the process of receiving, packaging and shipping orders for goods.
+It’s time to fulfill the orders and get them shipped.
+Fulfillment is the process of receiving, packaging, and shipping orders for goods.

 3 Fulfillment Strategies for Online Marketplaces